bmoses314/grapes/README.md

 ## Editing the file

-My favorite to eat everyday.
+My favorite fruit to eat everyday.